Back to RWKV Hub

 return context

-4. State Initialization: During recurrent inference, the state starts at zero, representing no prior context.
+4. Zero-initialize state.
+The recurrent state starts at zero, representing no prior context.